mikeborasy/Borasy_DATA780_Final_Project/README.md

 # MLB Game Outcome Prediction — DATA 780 Final Project

 This project applies supervised machine learning techniques to predict the outcome of MLB games using 2025 team-level statistics.
-It was completed as a final individual project for the graduate-level course DATA 780: Capstone in Data Science at UNC Chapel Hill.
+It was completed as a final individual project for the graduate-level course DATA 780 at UNC Chapel Hill MADS Masters Program.

 ## Description